Home

 For longer pages, repeat the CTA after each important block of content.
 Rule of thumb: A button should be visible at least every 3 to 4 screen heights.

-Specific speech instead of general statements
+Specific calls to action instead of general statements

 "Next" or "click here" doesn't tell the user what's happening.
 Instead, use comprehensible calls to action:

-- Instead of “Next” → “Try it now for free”
+• Instead of "Next" → "Try it now for free"

-- Instead of “Send” → “Request a quote”
+• Instead of "Send" → "Request a quote"

-- Instead of “Learn more” → “Compare prices”
+• Instead of "Learn more" → "Compare prices"

-Always consider mobile optimization
+Always consider mobile optimisation

 2. Shorten and simplify forms

 Each additional form field costs you customers.
-It's one of the hardest lessons in online marketing, but it's also one of the most valuable.
+It's one of the hardest lessons in online marketing, but also one of the most valuable.

 Keep only the necessary fields